 Except in extenuating circumstances (such as extended illness or injury), those who do not participate in one of the above activities will show in the Open Non 4-H/FFA Show.

-- All 4-H and FFA record books must be current and legible and checked by the second Monday in July of the current year.
+- All 4-H and FFA record books must be current and legible, and checked by the second Friday in June (Friday following the June weigh in)of the current year.
 If not current and legible, the 4-H and FFA member will have 48 hours to bring the project book up-to-date and have it rechecked by the Extension Office or FFA Advisor.
 Current and legible records are required on each animal being shown.

-- As an exhibitor at the Fair, youth are representing the 4-H and FFA programs.
+- As exhibitor at the Fair, youth are representing the 4-H and FFA programs.
 During the Fair week, youth exhibitors are not to wear clothing with inappropriate language or gestures.
-Exhibitors are not allowed to be in possession of guns, drugs, or alcohol while on the fair property.
+Exhibitors are not allowed to be in possession of guns, drugs, tobacco products, or alcohol while on fair property.

 - If an animal is not housed on property owned or rented by immediate family, then the 4-H/FFA exhibitor must notify the Livestock Committee in writing where the animal is housed and why and receive approval.

-- All youth exhibiting beef, sheep, swine, goats, poultry, rabbits and dairy must be YMQA (Youth Meat Quality Assurance) certified before August 1, 2017.
+- All youth exhibiting beef, sheep, swine, goats, poultry, rabbits and dairy must be YQCA (Youth for the Quality Care of Animals) certified before August 1, 2018.

-- If a youth is determined to be in violation of any of the rules listed above or the departmental rules the youth can be banned from showing and selling in any livestock project at the current Clarke County Fair and will be banned from showing and selling one additional year in the livestock project area they were determined to have been in violation of the rules and regulations.
+- If a youth is determined to be in violation of any of the rules and expectations listed above or the departmental rules, the youth can be banned from showing and selling any livestock project at the current Clarke County Fair and will be banned from showing and selling one additional year in the livestock project area they were determined to have been in violation of the rules and regulations.